carsontang/carsontang.github.io/quotes.md

 ---

-If you wanna know about the future, you need to ask the young people who will create it. young people don't know what can't be done, and so they go ahead and do it.
+If you wanna know about the future, you need to ask the young people who will create it.
+Young people don't know what can't be done, and so they go ahead and do it.

 [Source](https://www.youtube.com/watch?v=dsMKJKTOte0&t=130s)